phjorgensen/.dotfiles/README.md

   - Arch: `sudo pacman -S stow`
   - Debian: `sudo apt install stow`
   - Fedora: `sudo dnf install stow`
+2. Any prerequisites of each of the configs, e.g. neovim has it's own prerequisites

 ## Install